ljacobsson/samp-cli/README.md

 *Big thanks to [Jason Wadsworth](https://twitter.com/quizout) for all the early feedback on this feature <3*

 #### How to debug
-1. Create a launch configuration and shutdown task (VS Code / NodeJS only)
+1. Create a launch configuration (and shutdown task if you're on VS Code using NodeJS).
+This command will automate it for you:
 ```
 sam local --debug
 ```